MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/samples/export-data-fetchxml-annotation-custom-api-sample.md

 The plug-in provides logic for the main operation of the custom API.
 The `sample_ExportDataUsingFetchXmlToAnnotation` custom api retrieves data using the provided `FetchXML` input parameter and creates a CSV file.
-It then creates an annotation record and returns the `annotationid` as the `AnnotationId` response property..
+It then creates an annotation record and returns the `annotationid` as the `AnnotationId` response property.

 **NOTE :**
-The size of data in CSV file should be under the attachment size limit specified in the system settings; otherwise the creation of attachment will fail.
+The size of data in CSV file should be under the attachment size limit specified in the system settings; otherwise the creation of attachment fails.

 ## How to run this sample